-It’s simple – the belt stabilizes your entire waist and acts as an artificial ligament.
+The belt stabilizes your entire waist and acts as an artificial ligament.
 This is especially true for those large powerlifting belts made out of thick leather.

+Nice question.
 It’s simple.
 You just have to look for a group of fat guys occupying the squat rack in the gym for a few hours in order to do a weird form of squats resembling good mornings.
 Most of the time those individuals are also wearing T-shirts with the following messages:

 ”Mammals drink milk.
 You are a mammal.”